-Scabs will heal on their own, but they may take more than a few weeks to completely do so.
-Here are some tips to speed scab and wound healing on your face:
+Scabs will heal on their own, but they may take more than a few weeks to clear up completely.
+Here are some tips to speed up scab and wound healing on your face.

 Maintain proper hygiene

 Keeping your scab clean at all times is important.
-This preventive measure will help avoid further irritation or infection.
+This will help prevent further irritation or infection.

 If you must touch your scab, be sure to wash your hands before doing so.
 Avoid scrubbing or scratching your wound.
-These actions can prolong your healing time and trigger scarring.
+These actions can prolong your healing time and increase the risk of scarring.

 Don’t pick your scabs